DataDog/supply-chain-firewall/README.md

 ![scfw datadog log](images/datadog_log.png)

 To opt in, set the environment variable `DD_API_KEY` to your Datadog API key, either directly in your shell environment or in a `.env` file in the current working directory.
+A logging level must also be selected by setting the environment variable `SCFW_DD_LOG_LEVEL` to one of `Allow`, `Abort` or `Block`.
+The `Block` level only logs blocked installations, `Abort` logs blocked and aborted installations, and `Allow` logs these as well as successful installations.

 Users may also implement custom loggers for use with the firewall.
 A template for implementating custom loggers may be found in `examples/logger.py`.
 Details may also be found in the API documentation.